-Collect all the necessary documents to enroll your child in DEERs, Command Sponsorship, obtain your baby's birth certificate, passport, social security card, and command sponsorship if indicated.
+Collect all the necessary documents to enroll your child into DEERS, obtain your baby's birth certificate, passport, social security card, and Command Sponsorship if needed.
 Required documents are city dependent so check local requirements.
-The Host Nation Liaison is available for assistance during your hospital stay.
-Their office will assist you with Form AE 40-400B (Report of Child Born Abroad of American Parents) during your hospital stay.
+The Host Nation Liaison is available to assist you during your hospital stay.
+Prior to discharge, Form AE 40-400B (Report of Child Born Abroad of American Parents) should be completed.